 Chapter 32 – Last minute doubts

-The day we paid the builder and received the deeds for the hotel unencumbered by debt was a massive milestone in our Spanish adventure.
+The day we paid the builder and received the deeds for the hotel, unencumbered by debt, was a massive milestone in our Spanish adventure.
 Finally, I was paid a decent wage and could afford the diamond cluster Lucía dreamed of.
 George Faulkner and his wife Cheryl brought it with them a couple of weeks before the wedding and thankfully it fitted perfectly.
 Lucía adored it and insisted on sticking it under everyone’s nose.

 The only date available for the wedding on the church calendar had been mid-July.
 I was so pleased the priest had agreed to marry us, I stupidly forgot to think about the implications.
 Lucía was hectic making most of the arrangements as the hotel was full and I had no free time to help out but the week before, tragedy struck.
 Lucía’s brother was knocked off his moped and killed.
 The family were devastated.
 I suggested we delay the wedding at least until they had time to grieve but they insisted we go ahead.